jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ---

+The numbers of reads with taxonomic assignment were across all taxa, as expected from a) the marker-gene profiling approach used by MetaPhlAn2 and
+b) ancient samples with large amounts of 'unknown' environmental contamination.
+Interestingly, the level of reads identified in Plaque samples was much more high and consistent than all other groups.

 #### R12.3.2 Running HUMANn2

-Once we have the MetaPhlAn2 profiles, we can run HUMANn2 with the following command, running on the S
+Once we had the MetaPhlAn2 profiles, we ran run HUMANn2 with the following command.

+> :warning: The following was adapted from a SLURM array script and should be adjusted accordingly to run on each sample

 ```bash